-Actual Emissions means total annual sulfur dioxide emissions determined in accordance with 20.11.46.16 NMAC, or determined in accordance with of 20.11.46.9 NMAC for sources that are not subject to 20.11.46.16 NMAC.
+Actual Emissions means the total annual sulfur dioxide emissions determined in accordance with 20.11.46.16 NMAC, or determined in accordance with of 20.11.46.9 NMAC for sources that are not subject to 20.11.46.16 NMAC.

-Allocate means to assign allowances to a WEB source through Section $\frac{F(1)}{C(1)}$ of this Implementation plan.
+Allocate means to assign allowances to a WEB source through Section [F(1)] C(1) of this Implementation plan.

-Allowance means the limited authorization under the WEB Trading Program to emit one ton of SO_2 during a specified control period or any control period thereafter subject to the terms and conditions for use of unused allowances as established by the Regulation.
+Allowance means the limited authorization under the WEB Trading Program to emit one ton of SO_2 during a specified control period or any control period thereafter subject to the terms and conditions for use of unused allowances as established by [the Regulation] 20.11.46 NMAC.